rumca-js/RSS-Link-Database-2022/2022/10/2022-10-26/https.theintercept.comfeed.lang.en_entries.md

-# Source The Intercept, Source URL:https://theintercept.com/feed/?lang=en, Source language: en-US
+# Source:The Intercept, URL:https://theintercept.com/feed/?lang=en, language:en-US

 ## Obama Already Said Some of What the Progressive Caucus Got Slammed for About Ukraine
  - [https://theintercept.com/2022/10/26/obama-ukraine-congress-progressive-caucus/](https://theintercept.com/2022/10/26/obama-ukraine-congress-progressive-caucus/)